gooddata/gooddata-ui-sdk/libs/sdk-code-schemas/api/sdk-code-schemas.api.md

     workspace_data_filters?: WorkspaceDataFilter[];
 }

+// Warning: (ae-missing-release-tag) "Parameter" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+interface Parameter {
+    // (undocumented)
+    definition: ParameterDefinition;
+    description?: string;
+    // (undocumented)
+    id: Id19;
+    // (undocumented)
+    tags?: Tags12;
+    title?: string;
+    // (undocumented)
+    type: "parameter";
+}

+// Warning: (ae-missing-release-tag) "ParameterAllowedValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+interface ParameterAllowedValue {
+    title?: string;
+    value: string;
+}

+// Warning: (ae-missing-release-tag) "ParameterDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ParameterDefinition = ParameterDefinition1;

+// Warning: (ae-missing-release-tag) "ParameterDefinition1" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ParameterDefinition1 = StringParameterDefinition;

 // Warning: (ae-missing-release-tag) "Permission" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public